psaikido/hugle.uk/content/prose/thesium/020-conspiracy.md

 *He's certainly pretty fit under that, what is it, tweed?
 No, more like felt.*
 She looked over the young man in his crisp uniform as he stepped out of the skein of light to the door.
-He shook hands with a very awkward looking fellow with weird hair, ginger, wavy and diagonal, but upwards. *How do you do that* He clutched a satchel to his bosom.
+He shook hands with a very awkward looking fellow with weird hair, ginger, wavy and diagonal, but upwards. *How do you do that?*
+He clutched a satchel to his bosom.
 He panted and shuffled into the envelope.

 Maya saw Doug's eyes widen behind his thick glasses when she stood to shake his